SystemzeusInc/SMSForwardingBot/README.md

 ## License

-This projects is licensed under the MIT License, see the LICENSE.txt file for details
+This projects is licensed under the MIT License, see the LICENSE.txt file for details.